chris-german/Hoffman2Tutorials/RTutorial/README.md

 ```

 The more time and memory you request, the longer you will have to wait for an interactive compute node to become available to you.
 It's normal to wait a few minutes to get an interactive session.

+R.q
+====

+`R.q` can be used to generate a shell `.sh` script for an `Rscript` file and submit the job.
+Simply upload a `.R` file that you want to run on the cluster and type `R.q`.
+Follow the prompts and it will run the `.R` file with the apporpriate options you select.

 Resource limitations
 ====================